neilmillard/millardtechnicalservices/content/about.markdown

 in the UK.
 We can help you become a Confident Contractor, with our training and IT Contractor support services.

 Most recently we have helped the application teams at HMRC to deliver the COVID-19 services.
+Neil's work on the MDTP platform helped him win an award for DevOps Professional of the Year 2024.
 These include the Job Retention Scheme and Eat Out to Help Out.
 Helping form part of HMRCs own teams, we are upgrading and maintaining the application hosting platform to enable easy build and deployments, updates and scaling.